Cadabam's Mindtalk – Talk to Dr. Riya, Your 24/7 Voice-Based Mental Health AI Companion.

 It is often used as the first test for sleep disorders and doctors use it to understand your breathing pattern and to check if there is any dip in your oxygen level.

-What to Expect During an Insomnia Test?
+What to Expect During An Insomnia Test?

 The insomnia diagnosis process typically involves several steps.
 First, your doctor will discuss your sleep patterns, including duration, quality, and any relevant lifestyle factors.